 What is hard water?

-Hard water is water that has a lot of minerals dissolved in it (such as calcium and magnesium salts) from the rocks and earth in the area where the water is collected.
-It very much depends on where you live as to how hard your water is.
+Hard water is water that has a lot of minerals dissolved in it.
+The minerals come from the rocks and earth in the area where the water is collected (such as calcium and magnesium salts).
+It very much depends on where you live as to how hard (or soft) your water is.
 Soft water conversely has far fewer minerals

-How does hard water and limescale affect washing machines?
+How does limescale and hard water affect washing machines?

-- The main problem is a build up of limescale on the heating element.
+The main problem is a build up of limescale on the heating element.
 This can shorten the life of the element because it acts as an insulator and causes the heating element to get much hotter inside than it should be.
 This can lead to premature breakdown.
 A heating element caked in limescale is also less effective at heating water because of the insulating effects.

 This means more electricity is used.
 Limescale can also accumulate in many other places inside the washing machine.
 It coats the inside of all hoses and surfaces.
 This can help rot hoses and seals

 How does hard water and limescale affect plumbing and other domestic appliances?

-All appliances that heat water are affected by limescale deposits and the life of the heating elements in these appliances can all be shortened.
-This ranges from the heating element in the hot water tank to the kettle.
+All appliances that heat water are affected by limescale deposits.
+The life of the heating elements in these appliances can all be shortened.
+This ranges from the heating element in the hot water tank, to the kettle.
 Hard water causes staining on certain bath and sinks, clogs shower heads and furs up the insides of pipework in a similar way to how our own arteries get clogged up with cholesterol.